 Naomi: This is a high risk covert op in unstable territory.
 It's dodgy enough without having to babysit a head case, ghost buster, anthropologist and a drunk.

-Abbadon: (referring to Lapidus, the "drunk")
+Abbadon: (referring to Lapidus, the "drunk") In fairness, he's also a pretty good pilot.

 - Mama's Family: